Linear recurrences indexed by $\mathbb{Z}$: Generalizations and connections

 running over all $\mathsf{v}\in \k^\ZZ$ such that the product $\sol(\C) \mathsf{v}$ exists. \end{prop} \begin{proof} This follows immediately from Proposition \ref{prop: split} and Theorem \ref{thm: sol}. \end{proof}

-\begin{rem} We have now constructed three right inverses to a reduced recurrence matrix $\C$, each possessing an additional property: $\adj(\C)$ is lower unitriangular, $\P\adj(\C\P)$ is upper unitriangular, and $\spl(\C)$ is horizontally bounded.
+\begin{rem} We have now given three right inverses to a reduced recurrence matrix $\C$, each with an additional property: $\adj(\C)$ is lower unitriangular and a left inverse, $\P\adj(\C\P)$ is upper unitriangular, and $\spl(\C)$ is horizontally bounded.
 If $\C\neq \mathsf{Id}$, these are all distinct. \end{rem}